Zakat is one of the five major pillars of Islam that every Muslim needs to fulfill. Zakat is a charity, but who is entitled to receive it?

-The definition of this term is to do Charity and help the poor grow and make in the balance in the society.
-It helps the poor to get basic needs which they could not fulfill due to financial problems.
+The definition of this term is to do Charity and help the poor grow and make the balance in society.
+It helps the poor to get basic needs that they could not fulfill due to financial problems.
 As per Islam, it purifies your wealth, and Allah gives you the rewards hereafter.

 1. Lone Traveller

-Zakat can be given to the people who are left alone in some foreign country and have no money in pocket to eat or survive.
-You can also give it to the refugees living in your country (Only those who need the money and facing a really tough time.)
+Zakat can be given to people left alone in a foreign country and without money to eat or survive.
+You can also give it to the refugees living in your country (Only those who need the money and facing an adamant time.)

 2. Allah’s Path

-This can be given to the people who are fighting in the path of Allah, by fighting means, who are preaching FREE QURAN and spreading knowledge for free, You can make a donation.
+This can be given to the people fighting in the path of Allah, by fighting means, who are preaching FREE QURAN and spreading knowledge for free.
+You can donate.

-People who are under the burden of the loan and can’t get away with it, you can donate to them to help them pay off their debts.
-But make sure that the money they borrowed utilized for Halal purposes.
+People who are under the burden of a loan and can’t get away with it, you can donate to them to help them pay off their debts.
+But make sure that the money they borrowed is utilized for Halal purposes.

 4. Freeing Captives